 - San Diego County Adult & Older Adult Behavioral Health, Children, Youth and Families Services and Substance Use Disorders, recognize that clients with a dual diagnosis, a combination of mental illness and substance use, may appear in all parts of the system.
 These conditions are associated with poor outcomes and higher costs for care.
-Integrated treatment of co-occurring substance use and mental health diagnosis is recognized evidence-based practice. - The BHP has adopted the Comprehensive, Continuous, Integrated System of Care (CCISC) model that espouses a treatment and recovery philosophy that promotes the integrated treatment of clients with mental illness and substance use issues.
-Individuals who meet mental health treatment eligibility criteria and who also have a secondary diagnosis of substance use shall receive treatment focused on the mental health diagnosis and the impact of the substance use issue.

-- Upon intake to a behavioral health program, the presence of substance use by clients shall be assessed.
+Integrated treatment of co-occurring substance use and mental health diagnosis is recognized evidence-based practice. - Upon intake to a behavioral health program, the presence of substance use by clients shall be assessed.
 During treatment, substance use is reassessed on an ongoing basis and discussed with the client in terms of its impact on and relationship to the primary mental health disorder.
 Client Plans shall clearly reflect any services that may be needed to address the co-occurring substance use problems.
 Progress notes shall meet documentation requirements and must list a mental health diagnosis or problem as the focus of the intervention.

 - To support the implementation of the Dual Diagnosis Initiative, Behavioral Health Services recommends the development of Dual Diagnosis Capable programs.
-Programs participating in the CCISC Initiative shall demonstrate the following to be considered dually capable:
+Programs shall demonstrate the following to be considered dually capable:

-- San Diego Charter adoption and implementation
+- o San Diego Charter adoption and implementation

 - o COMPASS completion

 - o Action Plan development

 - o Program Policies:

 - Welcoming Policy/Statement

 - BHS Co-occurring Disorders Policy

 - o Training and supervision of staff in Integrated Treatment Practice Model

-- Integrated Screening
+- o Integrated Screening

 - o Integrated Clinical Assessment

 - o Integrated Psychiatric Assessment

 - o Implementing Stage of Change Interventions

 - Measure of client progress as evidence in the client plan and in progress notes (Outcomes: stage of change level, number of relapses, reduction of alcohol/drug use by type, number of months clean and sober, other)

 - QA Baseline Monitoring Tool compliance

-- For additional information on the Dual Diagnosis initiative, please refer to the County of San Diego Health and Human Services Agency, Co-Occurring Mental Health and Substance Use Disorders, Consensus Document, 2017; and the County of San Diego, Mental Health Services Policy and Procedures Specialty Mental Health Services for Clients with Co-occurring Substance Use No. BHS 01-02-205 and the HHSA, Dual Diagnosis Strategic Plan, 2005.
+- For additional information on the Dual Diagnosis initiative, please refer to the County of San Diego, Mental Health Services Policy and Procedures Specialty Mental Health Services for Clients with Co-occurring Substance Use No. BHS 01-02-205 and the HHSA, Dual Diagnosis Strategic Plan, 2005.